himuexe/Procurement-using-Blockchain/README.md

 # Blockchain-Based Procurement System

 This project implements a decentralized procurement system on the Ethereum blockchain using Solidity.
-It enables secure and transparent bidding while maintaining bidder anonymity through encryption.
-The project includes a smart contract deployed using Foundry and a frontend interface powered by Node.js.
+It enables secure and transparent bidding.
+The project includes a smart contract deployed using Foundry.

 ---